YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

 ## Creation of the Training/Validation Set

-To capture good driving behavior, I first recorded four laps on track one in a counter-clockwise direction, focusing on center lane driving as well as smooth streering commends around curves.
+To capture good driving behavior, I first recorded four laps on track one in a counter-clockwise direction, focusing on center lane driving as well as smooth steering commends around curves.
 Here is an example image from the center camera:

 ![alt text][image1]

-To train the model to be able to recover from being off-center, I used the side camera images, which are associated with adjusted steering angles as illstrated below:
+To train the model to be able to recover from being off-center, I used the side camera images, which are associated with adjusted steering angles as illustrated below:

 ![alt text][image2]